brk3/pre-commit-tfupdate/README.md

 }
 ```

-To update this to the latest verison of `terraform-aws-modules/rds/aws`, place
+To update this to the latest version of `terraform-aws-modules/rds/aws`, place
 the following in your `.pre-commit-config.yaml`:

 ```